mamorum/poml/readme.md

 ## More Examples
-There are some examples in the sub directories of [example](example).
+There are some examples in the sub directories of [poml/example](example).

 - [demo](example/demo): Same as above `demo` example.
 - [demo-layout](example/demo-layout): Same configs as `demo`, but using "Layout Section".